Efficiency Improvement:

 Motivation

 A dramatic mindset change.
-A prevailing "culture of blame" was replaced by a more productive climate.
+A prevailing "culture of blame" was replaced by a more productive Kaizen climate.
 A major contribution came from a female executive who exhibited a high level of motivation and ensured that the activities agreed upon were properly carried out.

 Quality Control & Scrap Reduction